 In addition to these achievements is also one of the principle research staff for the Non-Governmental Organisation (NGO) ‘Myanmar Timber Elephant Project’.
 According to the Myanmar Timber Elephant Project website: “Myanmar exports 75% of the world’s teak, and the UN FAO (Food and Agriculture Organisation) estimates that 50-60% of the country’s 60 million people depend on forestry for their basic needs.
 Despite increasing mechanisation, half of the Myanmar timber is extracted by using trained elephants, particularly in the mountainous areas, because access by vehicles is difficult and such selective logging is more sustainable.
 Unfortunately, although at least half of the timber elephants are captive-born, more elephants must be captured from the wild to maintain the workforce.
 This could result in wild elephants in Myanmar becoming extinct by the end of this century.”

 The international NGO aims to optimise the balance between working ability, survival, and fertility to create a self-sustaining working population of elephants.
 The organisation’s work goes beyond environmental sustainability.
 In 2012 they donated library materials and equipment to the Veterinary Faculty at the Yezin University, which was instrumental in encouraging education and student participation in elephant projects.
-Khyne U Mar is an inspiring example of how education can help the people of Myanmar to blossom, and the potential this brings to other South East Asian nations in their development.
+Khyne U Mar is an inspiring example of how education can change the future of a country, and of one person’s determination to make a difference.

 Click here to find out more about Khyne U Mar and the work of her organisation.